Guides

 This represents about 2.7% of the world’s total.

 But it was in 2018 that Italy broke the 20GW mark, with an ambition to hit 50GW by 2030.
+This success would not be possible today had the government not put in place proper policies.

-Firstly, the European Union Directive 209/28/EC requires the total solar power capacity of its member-states to be at least 34% by 2021.
+The European Union Directive 209/28/EC requires the total solar power capacity of its member-states to be at least 34% by 2021.
+Also, the Conto Energia schemes’ photovoltaics benefited from the FIT (Feed-in-Tariffs).

 Some big photovoltaic power plants in Italy include the Rovigo PV Power Plant, Montalto di Castro PV Power Station, Serenissima Solar Park, and many others.

-There are also solar companies such as the Tages Helios Technology, Enel Green Power, RTR Energy, etc. that have employed thousands of Italians.
+There are also solar companies such as the Tages Helios Technology, Enel Green Power, RTR Energy, etc. That have employed thousands of Italians.

 With all these benefits in mind, it’s hard to see Italy going down in terms of green energy production.